 A simple explanation for this factor is to picture a lot of little processes handling specific requirements, such as web requests, API calls, or sending tweets.
 Keeping all these working independently means that the application will scale better, and you’ll be able to manage more activities concurrently.

-According to the Twelve-factor app, processes are a first class citizen, in which processes take strong cues from the unix process model for running service daemons.
+According to the Twelve-factor app, processes are a first class citizen, in which processes take strong cues from the unix process model for running service daemons(link is external).
 Twelve-Factor goes on to say that by using this model, the developer can architect the app to handle diverse workloads by assigning each type of work to a process type.
 For example, HTTP requests may be handled by a web process, and long-running background tasks handled by a worker process.

 Applying Security to Step 8